Beyond Poisson: First-Passage Asymptotics of Renewal Shot Noise

 We now present a closed-form expression for the Laplace transform of $\langle X(t)^n \rangle$, valid for arbitrary renewal processes and mark distributions with finite moments.
 Let \(\mu_k \equiv \langle x_i^k \rangle\) and $\hat{\psi}(s) \equiv \hat{w}(s)/[1-\hat{w}(s)]$.
 We show in SM the following exact expression:

 For the crucial case of exponential marks ($\mu_m = m!\,\lambda^{-m}$), this general result collapses to a remarkably simple product form:

-The structure of Eq. \eqref{moments-general} reflects the underlying physics: it sums over all ways to distribute $n$ impulses among $k$ distinct arrivals ($1 \leq k \leq n$).
-Each partition $n_1 + \dots + n_k = n$ corresponds to a specific clustering pattern, with the $\hat{\psi}$-factors encoding the temporal structure.

 To the best of our knowledge, neither \eqref{moments-general} nor its specialization \eqref{moments-exp} has appeared in the literature.
 We recognize the latter as closely connected to the factorial moments of the $G/M/\infty$ queue \cite{takacsStochasticProcesses,szavits-nossanSolvingStochastic} (see SM), but it does not appear in recent reviews of shot noise \cite{boxmaShotnoiseQueueing}.
 These expressions offer a broadly applicable, fully analytical alternative to the recursive or approximate methods commonly used.
 In particular, the final-value theorem $\Lim{s \to 0} s \hat{f}(s) = \Lim{t \to \infty} f(t)$ applied to \eqref{moments-general} gives exact moments of all orders in the stationary state $X(t \to \infty) \equiv X_\infty$ of the shot noise.
 As shown below, it is precisely these stationary moments that will allow us to compute the MFPT.
-Our starting point is the following rare-event estimate for the MFPT to threshold $b$:
+Our starting point is the following rare-event estimate for the MFPT to threshold $b$: \ju{

-where $p(b)$ is the probability that a single impulse in the stationary state pushes the process above the threshold $b$.
-Equation \eqref{mfpt-asymp} rests on three key points. (i) For large $b$, crossings are rare and thus take a long time, so the process is near stationarity when a crossing occurs. (ii) Multiple crossings are exponentially less likely than a single crossing in the large-$b$ limit, so a crossing of $b$ at some time $t$ is very likely to be the first one. (iii) In the stationary regime, all impulses are equivalent, so the mean number of crossings per unit time is $r\,p(b)$.
-The quantity of interest is now
+} where $p(b)$ is the probability that a single impulse, sampled from the stationary pre-jump distribution, pushes the process above the threshold $b$. \ju{The convergence of the actual MFPT $\langle T_b \rangle$ to this rare-event estimate is demonstrated in the SM, where it is shown that the generic inequality $\langle T_b \rangle \geq \langle T_b \rangle_{\mathrm{RE}}$ holds at finite $b$ (see FIGs.~\ref{fig:mfpt} and \ref{fig:fpt-dist-exp}).
+We provide a physical interpretation of Eq.~\eqref{mfpt-asymp} here: it rests on three key points.} (i) For large $b$, threshold crossings are rare and occur on timescales much larger than the time needed for the process to reach stationarity (which is independent of $b$).
+Thus, crossings take place in the stationary regime. (ii) In this rare-event limit, multiple crossings occurring within a short time window are exponentially unlikely, implying that an upcrossing of $b$ at time $t$ is overwhelmingly likely to be the first one. (iii) In the stationary regime, all impulses are statistically equivalent, so that the mean number of threshold crossings per unit time is simply $r\,p(b)$. \ju{Although this rare-event estimate is formally reminiscent of Kac-type relations \cite{kacNotionRecurrence,benichouFirstpassageTimes}, which relate return times to a state $x$ to the inverse of the stationary density $1/P_s(x)$, we stress that Eq.~\eqref{mfpt-asymp} is of a different nature, as it concerns first-passage events rather than returns to the threshold $b$.} The quantity of interest is now

 where $X^-_\infty$ (resp. $X^+_\infty$) denotes the shot noise just before (resp. after) an impulse in the stationary regime.
 Importantly, except in the case of Poisson arrivals, $X^-_\infty$ is not distributed as $X_\infty$.
 Because the mark $X^+_\infty-X^-_\infty$ is exponentially distributed with mean $1/\lambda$, Eq.~\eqref{pofb-def} can be written as